Consult Super-Specialist Doctors at CARE Hospitals

-Endolymphatic sac surgery is a procedure done in people suffering from Meniere’s disease.
+Endolymphatic Sac Surgery in Hyderabad is a procedure done in people suffering from Meniere’s disease.
 The surgery is done to maintain hydrostatic pressure and balance of endolymph in the inner ear.
 Meniere’s disease is a condition in which a person experiences hearing loss, tinnitus, and occasional vertigo.
 The cause of Ménière’s disease is not known.
 Studies suggest that the cause of Ménière’s disease could be increased endolymph pressure.
 Due to increased pressure, the inner ear membranes get ruptured resulting in the mixing of endolymph and perilymph.
 This results in vertigo and hearing loss.

 Endolymphatic sac surgery can help to reverse the damage to the ear and can help in maintaining the balance of hearing.
 It is suitable for people who are not responding to the medicines and the problem is affecting their lifestyle greatly.